BCE: The Persian armies of Cyrus the Great captured

 1987(20th of Tishrei, 5748): Oliver Louis Zangwill an influential British neuropsychologist passed away today.
 Born in 1913, he was Professor of Experimental Psychology, University of Cambridge, 1952-81, then Professor Emeritus.
 He was the son of Israel Zangwill and the grandson of William Edward Ayrton.
 He was elected a Fellow of the Royal Society in 1977

-trade agreement and made plans for establishing diplomatic relations.
-China
+1988: Israel and China signed a trade agreement and made plans for establishing diplomatic relations.

 1989: “Last Exit to Brooklyn’ the movie version of the novel by the same name starring Stephan Lang and Jerry Orbach and with music by Mark Knoplfer was released in West Germany today.